 Pages and modal dialog boxes are typically built on a responsive framework to ensure they automatically resize and work with any device that has a web browser, including desktops, laptops, & mobile devices.

 Workflow automation software must be customized to each business’s unique processes so there isn’t a single price.
 Like all custom software cost will depend on the individual requirements of the application being built.
 Two things that have a major impact on cost are the number of steps in the business process and the number of unique employee roles.
 Also the software developer implementing the application along with the techniques and technologies used has a major impact on cost.

-A software developer working as in independant contractor employing agile development processes and an efficient business model, such as myself, typically can build a workflow automation application for a cost significantly less than you might think.
+A small, efficient development company employing agile development processes and an efficient business model, such as Dave Feltz Software Developer LLC, typically can build a workflow automation application for a cost significantly less than you might think.
 Because of the positive impact workflow automation software can have on a business’s bottom line, a substantial return on investment is the typical result.